 Location: New Life Project, Kanchanaburi

 We are all fine and having the time of our lives, and one last thing, to the parents all of the students on the trip, we want to say thanks for letting us come on this wonderful trip.
-It is helping us have a better understanding of other cultures, be aware of the worlds problems and be grateful for all of the amazing things you give us at home that we some times take for granted.
-We love you parents and miss you and we will come home soon stronger and wiser then the day you sent us off.
+It is helping us have a better understanding of other cultures, be aware of the world’s problems and be grateful for all of the amazing things you give us at home that we sometimes take for granted.
+We love your parents and miss you, and we will come home soon stronger and wiser then the day you sent us off.
 Good night.